Top cash ISAs 2024/25

 • Cash in an ISA stays tax-free as long as it's in there.
 The aim's to protect more of your money which is why we nag you about using the full ISA allowance if you can.

 If you miss a year now, you might regret it five years later.
 If you've big savings, you can gradually protect more and more of your cash.
-Those who started saving when ISAs were first introduced in 1999 could now be sitting on a good tax-free lump sum (up to £241,520 plus interest when using the 2023/24 allowance).
+Savers who opened ISAs when they were first introduced in 1999 could now be sitting on a good tax-free lump sum (up to £241,520 plus interest when using the 2023/24 allowance).

 • Each tax year (6 April until the next 5 April), everyone aged 18 or over gets a new ISA allowance.
 But if you don't use it, you lose it.